Easter is coming soon, surprise your loved one with a work of Art signed Meg!

 Written by HeleneCaroline Fournier, art expert and art theorist - Biography revised in October 2019

 HER ARTISTIC APPROACH

-The young artist also expresses herself on her art: "It looks like I'm free!
-I like to create things, I like working with colors and making big movements with my arms.
-I also like to go near my canvas to paint and then back to see the result.
-I have a lot of things in my head, ideas of what I want to paint."
-Abstract painting is the visual form of one's emotions.
-"Painting allows me to express my emotions," Mégane says.
-"For me, every color is an emotion."
-Art is essential to one's personal balance.
+The young artist also expresses herself on her art: "It seems that I am free!
+I like to create things, I like to work with colors and make big movements with my arms.
+I also like to get close to my canvas to paint and then step back to see the result.
+I have all kinds of things in my head, ideas of what I want to paint."
+Abstract painting is the visual form of his emotions.
+"Painting allows me to express my emotions," says Mégane.
+For me, every color is an emotion."
+Art is essential to her personal balance.

 In 2019, the artist has moved on to other tools of the trade.
 It is not uncommon to see her using pipettes in her work as well as painting knives, which remains her tool of choice.